 The overarching goals of the Residential Communities are based on building communities with other DIS students, as well as challenging yourself to engage locally – as you will have to work extra hard to meet locals and get a feel for the local culture.

 Residential Communities can be structured differently in dorm-style buildings or apartments, housing a varying number of students.
 The Communities are co-ed residences, which means you will share bathroom facilities with a diverse group of students.

 Residential Community Highlights

 - Exploring cultural differences among fellow DIS students, as you will live exclusively with DIS students

-- Get an opportunity to learn important life skills such as cooking for yourself through DIS-sponsored weekly communal dinners, led by a Community Advisor
+- Develop important life skills such as cooking for yourself through DIS-sponsored weekly communal dinners, led by a Community Advisor

 This housing option is right for you if, you are willing to: